A Day in the Life of a Scrum Master

 Characteristics of a Great Scrum Master

-In the white paper 'Characteristics of a Great Scrum Team' I offer a detailed description of the characteristics and skills of a great Product Owner, Scrum Master and Development Team.
+In the white paper 'Characteristics of a Great Scrum Team' I offer a detailed description of the characteristics and skills of a great Product Owner, Scrum Master, and Developer.
 Below I've shared some of the characteristics of a great Scrum Master.
-These aren't all tangible tasks but will give you an idea what to expect from a Scrum Master.
+These aren't all tangible tasks but will give you an idea of what to expect from a Scrum Master.

 A great Scrum Master...